State & Local Policy Efforts

-The South Carolina Healthy Food Financing Initiative (HFFI) is aimed at increasing access to healthy foods for the more than one million South Carolina residents who live in food deserts.
-The Initiative will be a public-private partnership, which supports local farmers and businesses by providing access to loans to support the establishment, renovation or expansion of different food projects, including farm businesses, mobile markets, small food stores, and grocery stores.
+During the 2016 legislative session, the S.C.
+General Assembly appropriated $250,000 for the creation of the South Carolina Healthy Food Financing Initiative (HFFI).
+The program seeks to increase access to healthy food for the more than one million South Carolina residents who live in food deserts.
+It is a public-private partnership that supports local farmers and businesses by providing access to loans to support the establishment, renovation or expansion of different food projects, including farm businesses, mobile markets, small food stores, and grocery stores.
 The program is designed to provide flexible financing for the start-up, rehabilitation or expansion of businesses and nonprofits.
 To be eligible, applicants seeking financing must be located in a designated Food Desert Area or Low Supermarket Access Community.
 Nonprofit organizations, for profit entities, and municipalities may apply for funding.

-The South Carolina HFFI will be administered by the South Carolina Community Loan Fund (SCCLF), a Community Development Financial Institution (CDFI) with an eleven year history of community based lending in South Carolina communities.
-In addition to originating loans, SCCLF will provide technical assistance services to applicants for financial support.
+The South Carolina HFFI is administered by the South Carolina Community Loan Fund (SCCLF), a Community Development Financial Institution (CDFI) that has been lending in South Carolina communities since 2007.
+In addition to originating loans, SCCLF provides technical assistance services to applicants for financial support.

 Background and Advocacy